Henry Patten

 Henry Patten (born 6 May 1996) is a British professional tennis player who specialises in doubles.
-He has been ranked by the ATP as high as world No. 3 in doubles, achieved on 27 January 2025.
-Patten is a two-time Grand Slam champion in doubles, having won the 2024 Wimbledon Championships and the 2025 Australian Open with Harri Heliövaara.
+He has a career-high doubles ranking of world No. 1 by the ATP, achieved on 8 June 2026.
+He is a three-time Grand Slam champion in doubles, having won the 2024 and 2026 Wimbledon Championships and the 2025 Australian Open with Harri Heliövaara.

-He has won eight career doubles titles on the ATP Tour and also 13 ATP Challenger titles, 11 with Julian Cash.
+Patten has won 13 career doubles titles on the ATP Tour.
+He has also won 13 ATP Challenger titles, 11 with Julian Cash.
 Ten of the titles came in 2022, a record for the most Challenger doubles titles accrued in a single season.

 He also attained his career-high singles ranking of world No. 462 in September 2022.

-Personal life
+Early and personal life

 Patten was born on 6 May 1996 in Manningtree, Essex, England.
 He attended Ipswich School and Culford School, before he enrolled at the University of North Carolina at Asheville, where he played collegiate tennis.
 He continued his postgraduate studies at Durham University (2019–2020).
 During two of his university summer breaks, he worked for IBM as a courtside statistician at Wimbledon.

 Patten is a member of the Roehampton Club.
 He is also a chess enthusiast, often playing the game while on tour.

-Patten proposed to his longtime girlfriend Ellie Stone on November 16, 2025, in Turin prior to the 2025 ATP Finals.
-They met while students at UNC Asheville, where he played tennis and she played soccer.
+Patten proposed to his longtime girlfriend, Ellie Stone, who is a medical physician, on November 16, 2025, in Turin prior to the 2025 ATP Finals.
+They met while students at UNC Asheville, where he played tennis and she played football.